 I'll start with the holiday floral arrangement.
 These are my materials, but you can modify them based on what you have and the look you want for your arrangement.

-- a medium size gift box - you probably want to use a box with some height and an opening that is no more than 5 inches wide.
+- A medium-size gift box — you probably want to use a box with some height and an opening that is no more than 5 inches wide.
 A flat shirt box or jewelry box would not really work.

-- artificial floral stems of your choice - I bought this Christmas bouquet last year at a clearance sale and cut the pieces apart.
+- Artificial floral stems of your choice — I bought this Christmas bouquet last year at a clearance sale and cut the pieces apart.

-- a flat piece of floral foam or styrofoam (large enough to fill the opening of your box)
+- A flat piece of floral foam or styrofoam (large enough to fill the opening of your box).

-- some newspaper or bubble wrap to fill the body of your container
+- Some newspaper or bubble wrap to fill the body of your container.

-- (optional) gift wrap to cover your box if it isn't already decorated
+- (Optional) gift wrap to cover your box if it isn't already decorated.

 Directions for Making a Floral Arrangement From a Gift Box

-1. The first step is removing the lid from your gift box and putting it to the side.
+Step 1.
+The first step is removing the lid from your gift box and putting it to the side.
 You can use the lid to create a Christmas tree decoration by following the directions below.
 If you are using a wine bottle gift box, carefully untie the lid from the body and hold on to the cord or tie.

 If you are using just a plain cardboard gift box, you can cover it with some decorative gift wrap paper to make it more colorful and cheery.

-2. Next, fill the body of your container with newspaper or bubble wrap.
+Step 2.
+Next, fill the body of your container with newspaper or bubble wrap.
 If you are concerned with your arrangement being knocked over, you can use something heavier like sand or kitty litter.

 I also placed my foam so it sat about a 1/2 inch above the rim of my container so I could stick some of my stems in the side of my foam, but this is optional.
 You can hot glue your foam in place if you want.
 I didn't because I may want to use my box for something else later.

-4. Now, using wire cutters, trim or cut apart your floral stems so they are separate and the appropriate size for your arrangement.
+Step 4.
+Now, using wire cutters, trim or cut apart your floral stems so they are separate and the appropriate size for your arrangement.

-5. Now start sticking your floral stems into your foam to create your arrangement.
+Step 5.
+Now start sticking your floral stems into your foam to create your arrangement.
 I have no experience arranging flowers, so I just tried different placements until I found something I liked.

 I made my arrangement so that it could be displayed on my mantle and would mostly be seen from the front.
 Therefore, I put my taller pieces in the back of my arrangement and worked toward the front of my container.
-If you want your arrangement to be able to be viewed from all sides, I'd suggest you put your taller stems in the middle and continual turn your container as you work so that you design your arrangement with all sides in mind.
+If you want your arrangement to be able to be viewed from all sides, I'd suggest you put your taller stems in the middle and continually turn your container as you work so that you design your arrangement with all sides in mind.

-7. Once I had an arrangement that I liked, I hot glued a couple of pine cones in place to add some different texture to my design.
+Step 7.
+Once I had an arrangement that I liked, I hot glued a couple of pine cones in place to add some different texture to my design.
 You could also use sparkly Christmas balls, tiny packages, or little figures in your arrangement.

-How to Make a Christmas Tree Ornament from a Gift Box Lid
+How to Make a Christmas Tree Ornament From a Gift Box Lid

-Materials for Making a Christmas Tree Decoration from a Gift Box Lid
+Materials for Making a Christmas Tree Decoration From a Gift Box Lid

-These materials are all available at your local craft store and easy to adapt to your own taste.
+These materials are all available at your local craft store and easy to adapt to your own taste:

 - the lid from your gift box